 Usually, businesses send promotional campaigns to prospects, current affairs of the organization to active clients, some new enhancement campaigns to inactive clients, and your organizational information to your leads.
-So if these contacts are categorized as per their types, it will be easy to send different campaigns to various groups.
+Categorizing contacts as per their types will make it easy to send different campaigns to multiple groups.

 Types of Tags:

-Different types of tags can be created for different groups.
+Create different types of tags for different groups.
 These are the kinds of tags a business should consider using in CRM: